bloominstituteoftechnology/node-db3-project/README.md

 For this project you will

 - write SQL statements against the `northwind.db3` database.
 Once you have the correct SQL Statement for each query, write it inside the _queries.sql_ file under the corresponding comment.
+- configure Knex by creating a `db-config.js` file that consumes the `knexfile.js`.
-- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`
+- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`.

 ### Multi Table Queries